KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 The Import Menu
 ---------------

-:menuselection:`Import -->Cameras`
+:menuselection:`Import --> Cameras`

     Any configured digital camera will be listed here.
-You can use the "Add Camera Manually..." menu entry to add a new camera to the list.
-Please, read the Camera Settings for more information.
+You can use the **Add Camera Manually...** menu entry to add a new camera to the list.
+Please, read the :ref:`Camera Settings <camera_settings>` for more information.

     Once you choose a camera from the list the Camera Interface will open.
-For a detailed description see Using a Digital Camera With digiKam..
+For a detailed description see :ref:`digiKam Import Tool <import_overview>`.

-:menuselection:`Import -->USB Storage Devices`
+:menuselection:`Import --> USB Storage Devices`

     All currently mounted USB storage devices will be listed here.
-The function will open the same interface as the Import/Cameras menu item.
+The function will open the same :ref:`interface <import_overview>` as the Import/Cameras menu item.

-:menuselection:`Import -->Card Readers`
+:menuselection:`Import --> Card Readers`

     All currently mounted card readers will be listed here.
-The function will open the same interface as the Import/Cameras menu item.
+The function will open the same :ref:`interface <import_overview>` as the Import/Cameras menu item.

-:menuselection:`Import -->Add Images...` :kbd:`Ctrl+Alt+I`
+:menuselection:`Import --> Add Images...` :kbd:`Ctrl+Alt+I`

-    After asking for the source folder with the standard Open dialog of your OS the function will display the images in that folder in the same interface as the Import/Cameras menu item.
+    After asking for the source folder with the standard Open dialog of your OS the function will display the images in that folder in the same :ref:`interface <import_overview>` as the Import/Cameras menu item.

     This item is only active in the Albums View.

-:menuselection:`Import -->Add Folders...`
+:menuselection:`Import --> Add Folders...`

     Navigate to a folder and import it entirely

     This item is only active in the Albums View.

-:menuselection:`Import -->Import from Scanner...`
+:menuselection:`Import --> Import from Scanner...`

     Opens a scanner dialog

-    See the dedicated Acquire Images Tool for more information.
+    See the dedicated :ref:`Acquire Images Tool <scanner_import>` for more information.

-:menuselection:`Import -->Import from...`
+:menuselection:`Import --> Import from...`

     Here are following the import menu items for the webservices you have chosen in

-    :menuselection:`:menuselection:`Settings -->Configure digiKam... --> Plugin` and which are labeled *Export* in the *Categories* column.
+    :menuselection:`Settings --> Configure digiKam... --> Plugin` and which are labeled **Export** in the **Categories** column.

 The Export Menu
 ---------------

-:menuselection:`Export-->Export to Piwigo`
+:menuselection:`Export--> Export to Piwigo`

-    Tool to upload or update images to Piwigo galleries
+    Tool to upload or update images to Piwigo galleries.

-    See the dedicated Piwigo Export Tool for more information.

-:menuselection:`Export-->Export to Flickr...`
+:menuselection:`Export--> Export to Flickr...`

-    Tool to upload or update images to Flickr server.
+    Tool to upload or update images to Flickr web-service.

-    See the dedicated Flickr Export Tool for more information.
+    See the dedicated :ref:`Flickr Export Tool <flickr_export>` for more information.

-:menuselection:`Export-->Export to Google Photos...`
+:menuselection:`Export--> Export to Google Photos...`

     Tool upload or update images to Google Photos galleries.

-    See the dedicated Google Services Tool for more information.

-:menuselection:`Export-->Export to Google Drive...`
+:menuselection:`Export--> Export to Google Drive...`

-    Tool upload images to Google Drive.
+    Tool upload images to Google Drive web-service.

-    See the dedicated Google Services Tool for more information.

 The Settings Menu
 -----------------

-:menuselection:`Settings -->Show Toolbar`
+:menuselection:`Settings --> Show Toolbar`

     Enable or disable the main digiKam toolbar.

-:menuselection:`Settings -->Show Menubar` :kbd:`Ctrl+M`
+:menuselection:`Settings --> Show Menubar` :kbd:`Ctrl+M`

     Enable or disable the main digiKam menu bar.

-    Remind the keyboard shortcut in order to be able to get it back!
-Another way is the context menu within the Image Area.
+    Remind the keyboard shortcut in order to be able to get it back.
+Another way is the context menu within the **Icon-View**.

-:menuselection:`Settings -->Show Statusbar`
+:menuselection:`Settings --> Show Statusbar`

     Enable or disable the main digiKam status bar.

-:menuselection:`Settings -->Show Thumbbar` :kbd:`Ctrl+T`
+:menuselection:`Settings --> Show Thumbbar` :kbd:`Ctrl+T`

-    Enable or disable the thumbbar in the digiKam Image Area.
+    Enable or disable the thumb-bar in the digiKam Icon-View.

     This item is only active while a preview is displayed because it is meant to make more space for the preview in the Image Area.

-:menuselection:`Settings -->Themes`
+:menuselection:`Settings --> Themes`

-    Choose from a list (submenu) of predefined color themes for the appearance of digiKam.
+    Choose from a list (sub-menu) of predefined color themes for the appearance of digiKam.

-:menuselection:`Settings -->Configure Shortcuts...`
+:menuselection:`Settings --> Configure Shortcuts...`

     Configure the digiKam shortcuts and manage different schemes of shortcuts.

-:menuselection:`Settings -->Configure Toolbars...`
+:menuselection:`Settings --> Configure Toolbars...`

     Configure the digiKam toolbars.

-:menuselection:`Settings -->Configure Notifications...`
+:menuselection:`Settings --> Configure Notifications...`

-    Configure the digiKam notifications including actions like "Play a sound", "Log to a file" or "Run command".
+    Configure the digiKam notifications including actions like *Play a sound*, *Log to a file* or *Run command*.

-:menuselection:`Settings -->Database Migration...`
+:menuselection:`Settings --> Database Migration...`

     Launch tool to migrate the digiKam databases from SQLite to MySQL or vice versa.

-    Find more information about the databases and database migration in the setup section about digiKam databases.
+    Find more information about the databases and database migration in the setup section about :ref:`digiKam databases <database_settings>`.

-:menuselection:`Settings -->Configure digiKam...`
+:menuselection:`Settings --> Configure digiKam...`

     Launch digiKam configure dialog.

-    For a detailed description see digiKam Configuration.
+    For a detailed description see :ref:`digiKam Configuration <setup_application>`.

 The Help Menu
 -------------

+.. _help_rawcamera:

 :menuselection:`Help --> Supported RAW Camera`